atlassian/1time/README.md

 ## Contributions

-Contributions to [Project name] are welcome!
+Contributions to 1time are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## License